dell/omnia/docs/source/Overview/SupportMatrix/OperatingSystems/Rocky.rst

 +------------+---------------+---------------+

 .. note::
-    * Always deploy the DVD (Full) Edition of the OS on cluster  Nodes.
+    * Omnia recommends to deploy the DVD (full) edition of the operating system on cluster nodes.
-    * AMD ROCm driver installation is not supported by Omnia on Rocky cluster  nodes.
+    * AMD ROCm driver is not supported by Omnia on Rocky cluster  nodes.